 The Intercollegiate Dressage Association (IDA) is a national organization founded in 2001 that provides a format for students to make dressage part of their college experience.
 Each academic year riders representing colleges throughout the US and Canada earn individual or team points that count towards regional standings and qualification for national finals.

 IDA riders compete in Introductory, Lower Training, Upper Training, and First Level as individuals and as team members.
 IDA teams consist of 4 riders (one for each level) who earn points that count towards the team total to determine placing.
 Points earned at each show accumulate throughout the season.
+In addition to riding tests, Dressage Seat Equitation classes are also offered for riders in the four levels.

 IDA competitions are judged by USEF or USDF rated judges in accordance with USEF rules.
 Unlike any other form of competitive dressage, IDA offers the added challenge of competing on unfamiliar horses provided by the host college and assigned by random draw.
 Each rider is allowed a 10 minute warm up before entering the ring to be judged.